Consultation response

 The Government intends to develop market based mechanisms in the NHS to improve efficiency and quality.
-This entails a much larger and more influential role for the Foundation Trust regulator Monitor, which under plans in ‘Regulating healthcare providers’ will oversee competition in the NHS.
 Our response examines the conditions necessary to make a success of this innovation.

 Key elements of market-based incentives in the NHS to date have included competition among providers, choice for patients, and national prices (tariffs).
 On the basis of the available international evidence the Nuffield Trust considers that all these areas need further development in synergy with one another.